Learning to SCUBA Dive – PADI OPEN WATER DIVER COURSE

 Purchase the PADI Open Water Diver eLearning Course:

 PADI Open Water online eLearning or tablet courses available via any of the blue PADI eLearning buttons on our website.
 You can purchase and start these any time but must be completed before the first weekend.

-And/or: Pay the In-water fee, Name, Date of Birth and a valid eMail address required.
+Let us know which course suits you when you pay the in-water fee or deposit.
+Your Full Name, Date of Birth and a valid eMail address is required.
 Fees can be paid online, in store or over the phone with a valid credit card.
 Deposits are transferable to another person but are non refundable.